 OSPF (Open Shortest Path First) is a link-state routing protocol used to find the best path between the source and the destination router using its own Shortest Path First (SPF) algorithm (Dijkstra's algorithm).
-Unlike EIGRP, OSPF is an open standard protocol, meaning it is supported by almost all network vendors.

 Key Features